huthaifa-abd/Unity-Asteroid-Generator/README.md

   - Modify the filed after generation in any way
   - The plugin comes with nice asteroid animation script

-This plugin has been developed to be used in any game to generate randomize elements location in a predefined range , it can even be used in real time , i usually use it with generating asteroid fields for my space games .
+This plugin has been developed to be used in any game to generate randomize elements location / size in a predefined range , it can even be used in real time , i usually use it with generating asteroid fields for my space games .

 >The plugin still needs lots of updates and improvements , feel free to contribute to the code and fix bugs if you found any.